scsddeputy/docs/README.md

 ![Image of keys](http://i.imgur.com/p9inmOh.png)

+And no, the keys in this photo will not work for you as the client no longer exists :P

 -2.
 Once you have done this, you can now enable the login method and you can test.